martin-ritsberg-khk/wordpress/wp-content/plugins/metronet-profile-picture/readme.txt

 == Documentation and Feedback ==

 See the documentation on <a href="https://github.com/ronalfy/user-profile-picture">GitHub</a>.

+== Add-ons ==

+There is currently one add-on, which <a href="https://wordpress.org/plugins/user-profile-picture-social-networks/">allows you to add social networks</a>.

 > Please <a href="https://wordpress.org/support/plugin/metronet-profile-picture/reviews/#new-post">Rate the Plugin</a> or <a href="https://mediaron.com/give/">Give Back</a> to show support.